jbjurling/MSc_degree_project/GenePanels.md

 ttest <- t.test(case, control)
 ```

-Gene panel from the National Board of Health and Welfare:
+2) T-test for gene panel from the National Board of Health and Welfare:
 ```
 module load bioinfo-tools R_packages
 R